Tigelle are one of the most discussed topic of Emilia Romagna's food.

-- Work the flour with water and salt on a wooden board until it forms a compact and uniform dough.
+- Knead the flour with water and salt on a wooden board until the dough becomes compact and uniform dough.
 If you use tigelliera add yeast and a drop of milk to the dough

-- Divide the mixture to form small balls as big as a fist.
-After a 2h rest, work each portion to give it the shape of a disc about 10 cm large and 1 cm thick
+- Divide the mixture in small balls as big as a fist.
+After a 2h rest, work each portion giving it the shape of a disc about 10 cm large and 1 cm thick

 - Let tigelle rest for about 20min and then cook them with refractory stones which simulate ancient stones: tigelle are ready when the crust takes on a uniform gold color.

 Where to eat tigelle in Bologna and Modena